john-cd/rust_howto/src/categories/development-tools/documentation/index.md

 # fn main() {}
 ```

-- To add a "run" button on your documentation (allowing its execution in the {{i:rust playground}}), use the following attribute:
+- To add a "run" button on your documentation (allowing its execution in the rust playground{{hi:rust playground}}), use the following attribute:

 ```rust,editable
 #![doc(html_playground_url = "https://playground.example.com/")]